1 Peter 4:1

 Therefore, those also who suffer according to the will of God shall entrust their souls to a faithful Creator in doing what is right.

-(b) The will of God is that you believe in Jesus; see entry for John 6:40.
+(b) The will of God is for you to put your faith in Jesus and walk in newness of life; see entry for 1 Pet.
+4:2.